 B. As big a threat to Facebook as Mobile in 2011 but this time Facebook cannot simply buy the equivalent of Instagram and WhatsApp.

-The wisdom of the crowd signalled by the Facebook stock price says A. This post/chapter offers a contrarian view that B is true.
-In which case, Facebook’s decline is inevitable (which is not the same as imminent ie shorting is a very dangerous game where timing is everything).
+The wisdom of the crowd signalled by the Facebook stock price says A. This chapter offers a contrarian view that B is true.

 - the two earlier waves of media disruption and why the coming third wave is fundamentally different.

-- why political grandstanding is more than simply theater and why 2018 maybe the Year of Privacy
+- why political grandstanding is more than simply theater and why 2018 is the Year of Privacy

-- some early attempts at decentralised, user controlled media.
+- some early attempts at decentralised, user controlled media and why they failed.

 The two earlier waves of media disruption and why the coming third wave is fundamentally different.